 Investment Philosophy

-While none of them are wrong, I believe the single best way to build wealth in real estate is through a value-add approach.
+Short-term rentals, multifamily, retail strips, land, office.
+The list goes on.
+Money can be made in any asset class in any market.
+I believe the single best way to build wealth in real estate is through a value-add approach.
 It can be done at any price point with any asset type.

 The main characteristics that define a great, value-add deal: